sj1999-BIT/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-success">

 **:bulb: Tips:**<br>
-* You cannot add two or more same `TAG` on a contact (no duplicate `TAG`).
+* You cannot add two or more same `TAG` to a contact (no duplicate `TAG`).
-* The developer team is now working on the feature where you can ungroup persons (remove tag from multiple persons at once).
-To ungroup persons, you can still do either of the followings:
+* The developer team is now working on the feature where you can ungroup persons (remove a tag from multiple persons at once).
+To ungroup persons, you can still do either of the following:
     * [Undo](#undoing-last-change--undo) soon after you group the contacts
     * Remove tags from a contact by [editing his/her tag](#editing-a-person--edit)
 </div>

 Example:<br>